devyuvraj4/guessing_game/README.md

     ```
 ## How to Play

-    The game will prompt you to input a guess within a specified range (e.g., 1 to 100).
+    * The game will prompt you to input a guess within a specified range (e.g., 1 to 100).
-    Type your guess and press Enter.
+    * Type your guess and press Enter.
-    The game will tell you if your guess was too high, too low, or correct.
+    * The game will tell you if your guess was too high, too low, or correct.
-    Continue guessing until you find the correct number.
+    * Continue guessing until you find the correct number.
-    The game will congratulate you once you've guessed the correct number.
+    * The game will congratulate you once you've guessed the correct number.

 ## Example Gameplay

-    ```css Copy code
+    ```
     Guess the number!
     Please input your guess.
     > 50